 Case 2: Get bugged with obscure charges

 “2013 my computer got hacked.
-I lost a lot of money over some smaller euro-sites.
+I lost a lot of money over some smaller European poker sites.
 The last session I played with my computer happened at 888.
 This was the session that, after ten big losing days, got me so suspicious that I did something that I had never done before – changed the computer mid-session.

 As I got back to the tables with a new computer, my opponent left the table immediately.
 This was extremely alarming.
 I called 888 to inform them about my suspicion in hopes that they would suspend my opponent’s account for a while so he couldn’t withdraw any money.
 Luckily, they pick up and immediately start to investigate our recent heads up match.
 During the call the investigator tells me that his expertise used to be the chip-dumping cases.
 We talked about the hands a bit until a one specific hand comes up and the head of the security goes: